 Many families hope they can safely plan an outdoor adventure this summer and there’s no place more cleansing than a river trip.
 The team at expert outfitter OARS, now in their 51st year of operations, is on call to facilitate popular rafting adventures on major California, Idaho and Utah rivers and other waterways around the world.
 OARS offers one- to six-day professionally guided trips for ages 4 years and up that include fully sanitized camping equipment and all meals – here’s a firsthand account of river rafting on the Yampa with O.A.R.S.
 Request your free copy of the 2020-2021 O.A.R.S.
-Family Adventures Catalog today; trips may be cancelled between 14- 30 days in advance with trip credits or refunds issued.
+Family Adventures Catalog today; look for their late summer offerings and new cancellation policies that make it easier to book. in advance with trip credits or refunds issued.

 Royalty in Ireland

 You may know the 13th century Ashford Castle became a luxury hotel back in 1939, but you may not have experienced their regal treatment for guests of all ages.
 Now it’s time to virtually visit with an Ashford Castle 360° walk-through of this fantastically restored and elegant resort.
 In addition to golf and equestrian facilities, the family can have a blast fishing, learning the ancient arts of falconry and archery, clay shooting or lake cruising to the island of St. Patrick – just read this account of a family visit.
 Until your arrival, make do with looking out over the serene Lough Corrib on the castle’s webcam.